redhat-cop/automate-tower-ha-dr/README.md

   - There should be no overlap between primary/HA and disaster recovery instance groups including the default `tower` instance group across inventory files,  This goes back to the discussion above that instance groups cannot span datacenters.

   - Isolated instance groups will be unaffected by this process.
 In a failover the isolated instance groups will remain unchanged.
 If one or more of the isolated instances is in the failed datacenter you may consider disabling them.

+  - There should be no overlap between primary/HA and disaster recovery instance groups, including the default `tower` instance group, across inventory files.
+This goes back to the discussion above that instance groups cannot span datacenters.
+Isolated instance groups can be repeated if you wish to utilize existing isolated nodes.

   - The `database` and `database_replica` group membership should be unique across all inventory files.
 The `database` group should have only one database and is the database in use the the given configuration.
 The `database_replica` groups contain the streaming replicas to be configured.